Skip to content

 }

-This is equivalent to starting a regular .jac file with a to cl: section header.
+This is equivalent to wrapping a regular .jac file's contents in a cl { } block.

 Module System#